mitodl/hugo-course-publisher/site/content/courses/8-06-quantum-physics-iii-spring-2005/_index.md

   <p>Energy levels in a certain time-dependent three state system with two
   off-diagonal matrix elements &alpha; and the third zero, a spherical harmonic, and the Stark effect for n=3.
 (Image by&nbsp;Prof. Krishna Rajagopal.)</p>
-course_description: >-
-  <p>Together, this course and its predecessor, <a
-  href="./resolveuid/4cc828ff9c6e246aa4a08f7c12251ced">8.05: Quantum Physics
-  II</a>, cover quantum physics with applications drawn from modern physics.
-  Topics in this course include units, time-independent approximation methods, the structure of one- and two-electron atoms, charged particles in a magnetic field, scattering, and time-dependent perturbation theory.
-In this second term, students are required to research and write a paper on a topic related to the content of 8.05 and 8.06.</p>
 course_info:
   instructors:
     - Prof. Krishna Rajagopal